Storm Damage Assistance Available

 2-1-1 is prepared to direct you to other resources in our whole 10 county region, including food, clothing, mental health and long-term case management.

-Tornado survivors can call the Kentucky Legal Aid Disaster Legal Services Hotline:
+Disaster survivors can call the Kentucky Legal Aid Disaster Legal Services Hotline:

 877-782-4219.
 They are available from 9:00am-3:00pm Monday through Friday and messages can be left at any time.
 If they need to leave a message, they should indicate they are seeking tornado related assistance and identify their county and general type of legal issue.
 Aside from generally getting this hotline and information out to the community, one of the things we want to make sure people are aware of is that they do not need to qualify for legal aid to receive disaster legal services.
 Kentucky Legal Aid is providing the hotline so they can handle the initial intake.
 If a person qualifies, they will be placed with a legal aid attorney to assist them; however, if they do not, they will be placed with a local pro-bono attorney familiar with the area of law they need assistance with instead.
 This is a partnership between Bowling Green-Warren County Bar Association and Kentucky Legal Aid.